bostongolang/golang-lab-chat/lessons/05-handle-joins.md

   Well, the job of `chatroom.ListenForMessages` is to _listen in a loop_ for any messages on the channels in the chatroom object, and then handle those messages accordingly.

-  Let's write some that  will handle a new `ChatUser` object on the `joins` channel!
+  Let's write some code in this function that will handle a new `ChatUser` object on the `joins` channel!

   1. In `ChatRoom.ListenForMessages`, implement the following